70mai Omni X200 Review: Dash Cam With Self Rotating Lens

 The video below contains samples driving both at day and at night, also with sensor data included:

-The visual effects on screen add to the Omni X200’s futuristic feel.
+The RS effects on screen add to the Omni X200’s futuristic feel.
 At all times you can see the exact distance to other cars, your own speed, and more embedded right in the video feed.

 Where To Buy